CSHoffmann/SET-card-game/README.md

 - The color of the shape(s): red, green or purple
 - The shading of the shape(s): solid, stripped or empty

-You can read more about the specifics of the game on its [Wikipedia page](https://en.wikipedia.org/wiki/Set_(card_game))
+You can read more about the specifics of the game on its [Wikipedia page](https://en.wikipedia.org/wiki/Set_(card_game)).

 # How to play
-After cloning the repo to a machine simply open the set.html file with a web browser to play.
+After cloning the repo, simply open the set.html file with a web browser to play.
 Instructions and rules are explained there as well.